Ks89/BYAManager/README.md

 ![alt tag](http://www.stefanocappa.it/publicfiles/Github_repositories_images/BYAManager/0-header.jpg)

-BYAManager is a personal project that i realized in 2011, and updated more times during the last years.
-It's a Multi-Platform and Multi-Language software dedicated to the "Apple World", that i developed for the blog biteyourapple.<br/>
+BYAManager is a personal project that i realized in 2011 and updated more times during the years.
+It's a Multi-Platform and Multi-Language software dedicated to the "Apple World", that i developed for the blog called BiteYourApple.<br/>
 This software is a GUI to download iOS firmwares and iTunes versions with some extra features.<br/>
 It's legal, obviously, because all files are on Apple server.
-BYAManager brings files directly from Apple server to you.<br/>
+BYAManager gets files directly from Apple server to you.<br/>

 It's available in 3 languages: ITALIAN, ENGLISH and CZECH